RobHaRepos/Chatbot-agentic-RAG/README.md

 4. Click speaker icons in UI to play audio

 **Note:** HTTP is used for internal Docker communication as services are network-isolated.

+## AI-Assisted Development

+The React frontend was developed with GitHub Copilot as an experiment in AI-accelerated learning.
+See [AI_DEVELOPMENT.md](AI_DEVELOPMENT.md) for details on this approach and insights gained.